The STEAMH Pipeline

 Activities include curriculum planning, test prep, research on internships and scholarships, peer-to-peer counseling and provision of other educational resources and study materials.
 We offer over 21 activities in the aforementioned programs and general community health outreach.
 In just one summer we had 7 students participate in the MHI Scholar program, who collectively logged over 374 hours in service and training!
 Reach out today to become the next MHI Scholar!

 One huge aspect of the MHI Scholars project is to provide the necessary resources that allow for our students to get ahead of the game.
-This includes pursing a myriad of scholarships.
+This includes pursuing a myriad of scholarships.
 Click the Resources link above to access an alphabetical list of scholarships available!

 Reference Guide For High School Summer Programs, Volunteering, Mentoring, College Scholarships And Other Academic Points of Interest For Aspiring High School Students of Color - download pdf